 In the Licensed Sports division, we design and market sports apparel and fanwear under licenses granted by the major sports leagues, individual athletes and related organizations, including Major League Baseball, the National Football League, the National Basketball Association, the National Hockey League, NASCAR, MLB Players Association, and many major colleges and universities.
-Under license from Major League Baseball, Majestic® brand adult and youth-size authentic, replica jersey and casual fanwear are sold through sporting goods and athletic specialty stores, department stores and major league stadiums.
+Under license from Major League Baseball, Majestic® brand uniforms are worn exclusively on-field by all 30 major league teams.
+Majestic® brand adult and youth-size authentic, replica jersey and casual fanwear are sold through sporting goods and athletic specialty stores, department stores and major league stadiums.
 Adult and youth sports apparel products marketed under other licensed labels are distributed through department, mass market, sporting goods and athletic specialty stores.
 In addition, the Licensed Sports division is a major supplier of licensed Harley-Davidson® apparel marketed to Harley-Davidson dealerships.
 With the exception of the Major League Baseball license, loss of any license would not have a material effect on the Imagewear Coalition.

-The opportunities to grow our Imagewear Coalition revenues include (i) extension of its product and service capabilities into new industrial and service apparel markets, (ii) growth of its Majestic® brand for Major League Baseball and growth of our National Football League business through rights for additional apparel categories and new channels of distribution, (iii) market share gains in key licensed categories and (iv) extension of VF's floor space management and replenishment capabilities to more retail doors, placing product-right assortments on the sales floor in each geographic market.
+The opportunities to grow our Imagewear Coalition revenues include (i) extension of its product and service capabilities into new industrial and service apparel markets, (ii) growth of its Majestic[®] brand for Major League Baseball and growth of our National Football League business through rights for additional apparel categories and new channels of distribution, (iii) market share gains in key licensed categories and (iv) extension of VF's floor space management and replenishment capabilities to more retail doors, placing product-right assortments on the sales floor in each geographic market.